-Those who intend to applyunder requirement 6.
-7 or 8 above are subject to screening prior to acceptance of their applications.
-Please contact the Student Affairs Section (kyomu gakari) of the Graduate School of Biostudies to request that the designated application form for preliminary eligibility screening to be sent at any time, but no later than JST November 6 (Wed), 2024.
-The documents below must be submitted to the Student Affairs Section (kyomu gakari) of the Graduate School of Biostudies (150kyomu@adm.lif.kyoto-u.ac.jp) via email by JST 5:00 pm, November 14 (Thu), 2024 at the latest.
-When filing the admission application, applicants cannot in principle apply for any laboratory other than the one specified in the documents being submitted for the eligibility screening.
-The eligibility screening results will be sent to the applicant by e-mail as soon as the decision is made, at the latest on December 12 (Thu), 2024.
+Applicants filing under eligibility requirement 4.
+5 or 6 above are required to contact the Student Affairs Section (kyomu gakari) of the Graduate School of Biostudies to request that the designated application form for preliminary eligibility screening to be sent at any time, but no later than JST November 6 (Wed), 2024.
+Submit the following preliminary eligibility screening documents via email to the Student Affairs Section of the Graduate School of Biostudies (150kyomu@adm.lif.kyoto-u.ac.jp) by JST 5:00 pm, November 14 (Thu), 2024 at the latest.
+When filing the admission application, applicants cannot in principle apply for any laboratory other than the one or two specified in the documents being submitted for the eligibility screening.
+The screening results will be sent by e-mail to the applicants as soon as the decision is made, at latest on December 12 (Thu), 2024.